top of page

 • LinkedIn

 I am also fascinated by human growth and development throughout the lifespan, with specific interest in learning processes, along with social and psychological well-being.
 I enjoy learning about these phenomena from and with collaborators, students, and research participants.
+Extending from and complementing my research interests, I am committed to advancing the development, implementation, and evaluation of evidence-based educational opportunities that support learners across the lifespan through both the translation of scholarly work and the creation of meaningful learning experiences for individuals across all ages and stages of life.

 Outside of my professional research and teaching, you will most likely find me spending time with family and friends, taking my dog Kip for long walks, reading a good book, reorganizing (and color-coding!) my office, and/or listening to a podcast.